eclipse-esmf/eclipse-esmf.github.io/README.md

 # sds-documentation
 This repository belongs to the Semantic Data Structuring Working Group (SDS WG) in the Open Manufacturing Platform.
 It contains content to generate a joint SDS WG documentation across different SDS WG repositories using Antora.

-We generate the website through GitHub actions and the result is availble as GitHub Pages website in https://openmanufacturingplatform.github.io/sds-documentation/ .
+We generate the website through GitHub actions and the result is available as GitHub Pages website at https://openmanufacturingplatform.github.io/sds-documentation/ .

 As of now, the Antora build for the website pulls the content from the following repositories and sources: